Mindfulness Benefits After 30 Days Of Practice

 Ordinary counts.

-If sitting practice feels confusing, how to meditate for beginners gives a step-by-step version of the same notice-and-return process.
+If sitting practice feels vague, how to meditate for beginners explains the same notice-and-return skill in a more step-by-step way.

 How To Verify Mindfulness After One Month Is Helping